jakk-er/Stealth-Shift/docs/DOCUMENTATION.md

 - **logging**: For logging execution details and errors.
 - **re**: For regular expressions to validate MAC addresses.
 - **random**: For generating random MAC addresses.
+- **requests**: For fetching public IP addresses.
+- **threading**: For managing concurrent operations, such as the countdown timer.

 **Features**
 -------------------
-1. **Change MAC Address**
+1. **Change MAC Address**:
    Modifies the MAC address of a specified network interface.
 Supports both `ifconfig` and `ip link` commands.

-2. **Generate Random MAC Address**
+2. **Generate Random MAC Address**:
    Creates a random MAC address suitable for use with the local administered bit set.

-3. **Save and Restore MAC Address**
+3. **Save and Restore MAC Address**:
    Saves the current MAC address to a file and restores it from the file when needed.

-4. **Manage VPN Connections**
+4. **Manage VPN Connections**:
    - **Start and Stop VPN**: Integrate with Anonsurf, OpenVPN, and WireGuard to manage VPN connections.
    - **Switch VPNs**: Change VPNs at specified intervals to enhance anonymity.

+5. **Countdown Timer**:
+   Use a countdown timer to schedule MAC address and VPN changes effectively.

-5. **Check Interface Status**
+6. **Check Interface Status**:
    Displays the current status and MAC address of the specified network interface.

 **Configuration Options**
 -------------------------
 Stealth Shift does not require additional configuration options.
 However, you may need to install and configure Anonsurf, OpenVPN, or WireGuard separately if you plan to use their functionality.
+Ensure you have the necessary permissions (e.g., running with `sudo`) for modifying network settings.

 **Troubleshooting Tips**
 -------------------------